wenzhixin/bootstrap-table/site/docs/extensions/print.md

 - **Detail:**

-  Receive html `<table>` element as string parameter, returns html string for printing.
-Used for styling and adding header or footer.
+  Receive HTML `<table>` element as a string parameter, returns HTML string for printing.
+This option is used for styling and adding a header or footer.

 - **Default:**
 {% highlight javascript %}
-printPageBuilder: function(table) {
+printPageBuilder: function(table, styles) {
   return `
     <html>
     <head>
+    ${styles}
     <style type="text/css" media="print">
     @page {
       size: auto;